 Note: This topic can be offered as an informational talk or as an interactive songwriting/brainstorming workshop for musicians and social activists thinking about the most effective ways to compose new tunes or choose songs for social movements.

 Improvisation as a Way of Life

 In his book Improvisation in Life and Art, jazz musician Stephen Nachmanovitch writes, "When people ask me how to improvise, only a little of what I can say is about music.
 The real story is about spontaneous expression, and it is therefore a spiritual and a psychological story, rather than a story about technique."
-Improvisation - whether in music, theatre, dance, comedy - or just in everyday life! - requires a willingness to accept the present moment and embrace a concept that artists and psychologists call "flow."
+Improvisation - whether in music, theatre, dance, comedy, or just in everyday life, requires a willingness to accept the present moment and embrace a concept that artists and psychologists call "flow."
 Christians have traditionally understood this process in the context of discernment - learning to listen for and follow the guidance of the Holy Spirit, which is always with us.
-By practicing improvisation, we can learn new ways of practicing faith, by developing these postures of listening, openness, and trust.
+By developing improvisational postures of listening, openness, and trust, we can learn new ways of practicing and embodying our faith.
 Through easy improv games and techniques, drawn from a number of artistic disciplines, this playful and fun course helps participants learn how to trust in the "flow" and say "yes, and..." to the movement of the Spirit in their lives.